leggedrobotics/open3d_slam/ros/open3d_slam_ros/README.md

 - `assembled_map`, `dense_map`, and `submaps` are published in `map`
 - `save_map` and `save_submaps` export clouds in `map`
+- uncolored exports default to `.pcd` and colored exports to `.ply`
 - Open3D does not create a competing global TF tree

 If you want to evaluate Open3D as a standalone SLAM/localization system, run it without `external_pose_frame` and without a competing estimator.